wadetregaskis/cadiff/README.md

 It's also an interesting exercise in how heavily you can optimise for I/O performance using libdispatch.
 The result is not pretty, but effective.

 NOTE: this does *not* tell you differences within two files.
 This is a different kind of diff.
+Though it is on the TODO list to add the ability to tell you how two matches differ (e.g. how their metadata is different; different names, modification dates, etc).